Special BOOKING Offer

 STEP 2: Bahamas Travel Health Visa Application

-- Fully vaccinated travelers will be required to upload valid proof of vaccination (such as CDC or government issued vaccine record card) in lieu of PCR test requirement.
+- Fully vaccinated travellers will be required to upload negative test results (either a Rapid Antigen Test or PCR), in addition to valid proof of vaccination (such as CDC or government issued vaccine record card).

-- For international travelers, proof of vaccination must confirm they have passed the two-week immunity period.
+- For international travellers, proof of vaccination must confirm they have passed the two-week immunity period.

-- Unvaccinated travelers will be required to upload their negative COVID-19 PCR test results.
+- Unvaccinated travellers will be required to upload their negative COVID-19 PCR test results.
 Tests must be taken no more than 5 days prior to the date of arrival.

 *Unvaccinated Bahamian citizens or residents planning to travel abroad for five (5) days or less must secure a test in the destination they visited before travelling back to The Bahamas.
 Any PCR test taken in The Bahamas prior to travel will not be valid for re-entry.